-Housing Associations should consider the Housing Statement of Recommend Practice (SORP), which is issued by the National Housing Federation and provides guidance on accounting standards for social housing providers in the UK.4 Where relevant housing associations should also comply with the ESMA Guidelines on Alternative Performance Measures.5
+Housing Associations should consider the Housing Statement of Recommend Practice (SORP), which is issued by the National Housing Federation and provides guidance on accounting standards for social housing providers in the UK.
+Where relevant housing associations should also comply with the ESMA Guidelines on Alternative Performance Measures.

 We would also expect Housing Associations to be aware of both regulatory obligations and investor expectations to disclose key environmental and social indicators.
-At a minimum, in order to understand growing investor demand and expectation Housing Associations should look to an established format such as the Good Economy Sustainability Reporting Standard.6
+At a minimum, in order to understand growing investor demand and expectation Housing Associations should look to an established format such as Sustainability for Housing's Sustainability Reporting Standard for Social Housing.